seungjae2525/MRMCbinary_simualtion/README.md

 - Make sure to specify an appropriate working directory before running the code.
 - The currently uploaded results are for the only combination reported in the paper.
 - To see results for other combinations, see the results after modifying "beta_0_v", "beta_2k_v", and "beta_3k_v" values ​​in lines 42–44 of `Summary and plot for simulation in Sec 5.R`.
-- All simulation studies were conducted on the x86_64-pc-linux-gnu (64-bit) platform, running under Ubuntu 22.04.3 LTS, utilizing 100 CPU cores through parallel processing, and took a total of xx hours and yy minutes to complete (for a total of 288 combinations).
+- All simulation studies were conducted on the x86_64-pc-linux-gnu (64-bit) platform, running under Ubuntu 22.04.3 LTS, utilizing 100 CPU cores through parallel processing, and took approximately 12 hours to complete (for a total of 288 combinations).